telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 If the Grid is Ajax-bound, use the `Data` method to specify the name of the JavaScript function, which will return the additional data.

-The example below demonstrates how to send additional data in an Ajax-bound Grid.
+The following example demonstrates how to send additional data in an Ajax-bound Grid.

 ###### Example